Tumult97/Obsidian-Files/Work/Equity Risk Pending Committee Approval.md

 - No equity risk explicit strategy
 - Existing Action => ` SendForCommitteeApprovalCreditPaperAction.cs `
+	- Side not refactor setDisabledState to reduce Cognitive complexity
 	-
 - There is some logic in ` ApplicationService.cs ` line 176
 	- Sets target status based on approvals and if its a committee sitting